 Adjust belt tension using the set screw on the top pulley assembly, located on the top rod ring.
 Tighten the belt adjustment screw until the slack has been taken out and the belt is straight.
 Then tension the belt by tightening the screw approximately three turns.
 If you are uncertain of the proper tension, the screw can be tightened until the tension spring is just short of coil bind.
 The belt can also be tensioned using the torque required to slip the pulley on the belt to determine belt tension.
 Use a torque wrench to manually drive the motor shaft (drive assembly).
-Set the torque wrench in the 6-7 inch-lb. range and tighten the set screw until the belt slips on the pulley when rotated into the lower stop.
+Tighten the set screw until the belt slips on the pulley at a minimum of 6 inch-lb. when rotated into the lower stop.

-4.1.1.5.
-Replacing the Ferrofluidic Vacuum Feedthrough

-The chamber must be vented and opened for this procedure.
+4.1.1.5.Replacing the Ferrofluidic Vacuum Feedthrough The chamber must be vented and opened for this procedure.
 If possible, use dry nitrogen to vent the chamber.
 Loosen the English 4-40 clamp screws on the Helical coupling between the motor and the Ferrofluidic vacuum feedthrough by reaching through the access hole in the motor mount.
-Remove the three 1⁄2-28 English screws which attach the motor mount to the Conflat vacuum flange on the service ring.
+Remove the three 1⁄4-28 English screws which attach the motor mount to the Conflat vacuum flange on the service ring.
 Remove the motor mount assembly (including motor, Helical coupling, travel lock plate, and encoder) from the Conflat vacuum flange, leaving the Conflat flange and Ferrofluidic vacuum feedthrough attached to the service ring.